SocketDotTech/socket-docs/docs/getting-started.md

 7. **Increment multiple counters**

-   This script makes a transaction to `CounterComposer` contract.
+   This script makes a transaction to `CounterAppGateway` contract.
 This would internally call each `Counter` instance on specified chains.

    ```solidity
    forge run script/incrementCounters.s.sol